-A vast majority of people around the World don’t realize about something like starlight.
-Nowadays, when skies are highly polluted with light, most people cannot even see a Milky Way on the sky.
-It’s known history, when during a huge power cut in Los Angeles in 1994 people were calling authorities, asking them what is this huge, elongated and fuzzy line across the sky?
-It was found, that some people have never seen a Milky Way on the sky at all!
+A vast majority of people around the World don’t realize something like starlight.
+Nowadays, when skies are highly polluted with light, most people cannot even see the Milky Way in the sky.
+It’s known history, that during a huge power cut in Los Angeles in 1994 people were calling authorities, asking them what is this huge, elongated and fuzzy line across the sky?
+It was found, that some people have never seen a Milky Way in the sky at all!

 Light pollution and its displacement around the World is a completely different issue, which possibly I will develop in the future.
-Now I would like to answer the questions: Do the stars shine during the night?
+Now I would like to answer the question: Do the stars shine during the night?
 And if so, how bright the starlight is?
-An answer for these both questions should convince you enough to further contribution with protection night skies for present or further generations.
+An answer to these both questions should convince you enough to further contribute to the protection of night skies for present or further generations.

 We deem starlight as visible electromagnetic radiation from stars, other than the Sun.
 A naked eye can see up to 7k stars during the night under perfect conditions.
-For scientific purposes, starlight is measured through the telescopes.
-However, for us important is watching it by the naked eye.
-First reported observation such this was dune by Hipparchus, who made the first estimation of starlight level.
+For scientific purposes, starlight is measured through telescopes.
+However, for us important is to watch it with the naked eye.
+The first reported observation such as this was done by Hipparchus, who made the first estimation of starlight level.
 He also sorted stars into six bright categories, called further as magnitudes (Mag).

-Over the centuries a lot of people has been watching the sky.
-Some of them for scientific purposes, like Galileo Galilei and another, who treated it simply like a hobby.
+Over the centuries a lot of people have been watching the sky.
+Some of them were for scientific purposes, like Galileo Galilei, and another, who treated it simply like a hobby.
 This second group of people – amateur astronomers do not use to set the field of astronomy as their primary source of income or support.
-They don’t have a professional degree with astronomy or astrophysics, so their observations are based on physical and aesthetic feelings.
-In recent times, next to the amateur astronomy, the field of astrophotography develop so quickly, enabling these observers to perpetuate their views.
+They don’t have a professional degree in astronomy or astrophysics, so their observations are based on physical and aesthetic feelings.
+In recent times, next to amateur astronomy, the field of astrophotography develop so quickly, enabling these observers to perpetuate their views.

-Much bigger contribution to the night sky brightness comes from the airglow, which is a faint emission of light from the upper atmosphere.
-Airglow is caused by various processes like:
+A much bigger contribution to the night sky’s brightness comes from the airglow, which is a faint emission of light from the upper atmosphere.
+Airglow is caused by various processes:

 – photoionization and recombination of atoms during the day,